ga4gh/data-repository-service-schemas/CONTRIBUTING.md

 branch in each repository forms the master branch set.

 Some general rules to follow:
+-   We follow [HubFlow](https://datasift.github.io/gitflow/) which means we use a feature branch strategy with pull requests always going to `develop` and releases happening from `master`.
 -   [Fork](https://help.github.com/articles/fork-a-repo) the main
-    project into your personal GitHub space to work on.
+    project into your personal GitHub space to work on (unless you are a core developer with access to the repo, in which case make a feature branch in the repo).
 -   Create a branch for each update that you're working on.
-These branches are often called "feature" or "topic" branches.
+These branches should start with "feature/issue-<number>" or "topic" branches.
     Any changes that you push to your feature branch will automatically be shown in the pull request.
 -   If necessary, replicate the last two steps' fork-and-branch process for each of the compliance and server repositories to create a